Catcliffe: Governance

 Catcliffe is a civil parish and local issues are governed by a parish council, one of 29 such councils in the Metropolitan Borough of Rotherham.
 It is in the Brinsworth and Catcliffe Ward which is represented on the borough council (as of 2018) by three councillors, one each from the Labour Party, UKIP and Liberal Democrats.
 This ward is part of the Rotherham parliamentary constituency, no longer a Labour Party safe seat, and is presently represented in the House of Commons by Sarah Champion MP who has held the seat since a by-election in 2012 when the previous incumbent Denis MacShane resigned over an expenses scandal.

 Geography

 Catcliffe is on the west side of the River Rother, about 4 km south of the town of Rotherham and 7 km east of Sheffield City Centre.
 The village sits on the floor of the Rother Valley, ranging from about 30 m to 50 m above mean sea level.
-The village is susceptible to flooding and was badly affected by the floods of June 2007.
+The village is susceptible to flooding and was badly affected by the floods of June 2007 and again in the Storm Babet floods of October 2023.